gmccreight/goos-runner/README.md

 ### Debugging

-On a Mac, install xQuartz, to run x11, then, to check that it works, run X11 in the host, then ssh into vagrant and run xclock.
+On a Mac, install xQuartz, to run X11, then, to check that it works, run X11 in the host, then SSH into Vagrant and run xclock.